My rating on accessibility: ★★☆☆☆

 We parked our car in the Mysore Palace campus and walked towards the security gate with our tickets.
 While wheelchair users are exempted from buying tickets, you will have to purchase them for your fellow travelers.
 The parking ground is almost level and there is a paved pathway till the gate.
 This made it easy for me to enter the campus on my wheelchair.

 Do make a note that on weekends, the crowd will be huge and the queue to enter the palace will be longer.
-A large number of people also adds to the chaos inside the palace when you visit the various sections and displays.
+When the number of visitors is huge it adds up to the chaos inside the palace when you visit the various sections and displays.

 Another fact to note is that while you, as a wheelchair user, might be excused from removing your footwear, but people taking a tour of the Mysore Palace on foot have to go inside barefooted.